-Promissory notes on unitholder redemption: We have promissory notes to unitholders due to repurchases of membership units.
+Promissory notes on unitholder redemption: We have two outstanding promissory notes to unitholders due to repurchases of membership units.
 The notes are payable over 24 to 36 monthly payments plus interest at 1.7% to 3% annually.
-As of December 31, 2018 and 2017, the outstanding balances on these notes payable was \$6.2 million and \$9.0 million, respectively.
+As of December 31, 2018 and 2017, the outstanding balances on these notes payable were \$6.2 million and \$9.0 million, respectively.
+As of June 30, 2019, the outstanding balance on these notes payable was \$4.0 million.